-The Keuka College Emergency Management/Disaster Plan is responsive to the needs of our community and addresses prevention, response, and recovery with respect to a variety of emergencies.
+The Keuka College Emergency Response Plan is responsive to the needs of our community and addresses prevention, response, and recovery with respect to a variety of emergencies.
 Our plan is designed to coordinate campus resources with those of local, county, state, and private emergency agencies and help minimize the effects of serious incidents and disasters that could occur on campus.

-- Stay calm.
+Stay calm.
 Taking an extra second to make sound decisions can be life saving for you and others.

-- If you believe there is an emergency on campus, DO NOT rush out to see what is happening.
+If you believe there is an emergency on campus, DO NOT rush out to see what is happening.
 You may be exposing yourself to danger.
 If you are inside, stay inside and await instructions; if you are outside, go inside the nearest building that is not involved in the emergency and await instructions.

-- Remember to call 911 or have someone call for you.
+Remember to call 911 or have someone call for you.
 If you ask someone to call 911 for you, have him/her return and let you know he/she completed the call, and that help is on its way.